vanessakindell/wadsmoosh-freedoom/README.md

-# WadSmoosh Plus - WAD merge utility
+you# WadSmoosh Plus - WAD merge utility

 WadSmoosh Plus merges supported IWADs into a single IWAD file that can be played in GZDoom expanding the episode list.
 This makes it very convenient to play all of classic Doom's official releases and more without relaunching the game with different settings.